 Our results suggest that this time was indeed different for the largest and most important programs designed for recessionary relief, the UI and SNAP programs.
-The UI caseload response was at least 50 percent larger during Covid than during the Great Recession and the SNAP response was almost double that of the Great Recession (percent caseload increase per percent downturn in the labor market).
+The UI caseload response was at least 50 percent larger during Covid than during the Great Recession, and the SNAP response was almost double that of the Great Recession (all measured as the percent caseload increase per percent downturn in the labor market).
 However, both TANF and SSI were substantively more cyclical during the Great Recession.
-The former likely stems from the direct action of Congress to expand TANF funding during the Great Recession, which was not extended during the Pandemic, while the smaller SSI response in Covid-19 was possibly linked to policy decisions to effectively shutter local office operations for several months after the start of the Pandemic.
+The former likely stems from the direct action of Congress to expand TANF funding during the Great Recession, which was not extended during the Pandemic, while the smaller SSI response in Covid-19 is possibly linked to policy decisions to effectively shutter local office operations for several months after the start of the Pandemic.
 And we find that the Medicaid program is essentially unresponsive to the business cycle, for reasons we ascribe to policy decisions regarding that program.
-These patterns hold whether we measure the business cycle using employment per capita, the unemployment rate, or the labor force participation rate, as well as for alternative datings of the Great Recession.
-We also consider the role of Pandemic state-level policies, such as school and business closures, on caseloads, finding that states with stricter government Pandemic policies had greater caseload increases.
+These patterns hold whether we measure the business cycle using employment per capita, the unemployment rate, or the labor force participation rate, as well as for alternative dating of the Great Recession.
+We also consider the role of Pandemic state-level policies, such as school and business closures, on caseloads, finding that states with stricter government Pandemic policies had greater caseload increases but that this does not explain the greater caseload responsiveness during the Pandemic.